gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 glued-on pictures faded to illegibility, and things Maddy filed away to have nightmares about later rolled forward.
 "Welcome!
-This is Patience in Darkness" it proclaimed proudly.
+This is Patient in Darkness" it proclaimed proudly.

 "That's a strange name,"
 Sindy said before Maddy could speak.